Graph Burning: Bounds and Hardness: Introduction

-Further, we explore two variants of graph burning, namely, edge burning and total burning.
+Furthermore, we explore two natural variants of graph burning: edge burning and total burning.
 For a graph $G$, let $b_L(G)$ and $b_T(G)$ denote the minimum number of steps needed for the edge burning and total burning of $G$, respectively.
-It is easy as well as curious to infer that even though they look like variants of burning, they turn out to be a special case of the \BNP\ problem.
-To be specific, for any graph $G$, we have $b_L(G)=b(L(G))$ and $b_T(G)=b(T(G))$, where $L(G)$ and $T(G)$ are the \emph{line graph} and \emph{total graph} of $G$, respectively.
-We then study the parameters $b_L(G)$ and $b_T(G)$ in relation to $b(G)$ more closely and derive several interesting consequences. \begin{itemize} \item We prove that $b(G) - 1 \le b_L(G) \le b(G) + 1$ in Theorem~\ref{thm:LineGraphBounds}.
-Moreover, we improve the upper bound in this relation when $G$ is a tree $T$, i.e., we prove that $b_L(T) \le b(T)$ in Theorem~\ref{thm:LineGraphTreeBounds}.
+Surprisingly, both variants can be interpreted as special cases of classical graph burning.
+To be specific, for any graph $G$, we have $b_L(G)=b(L(G))$ and $b_T(G)=b(T(G))$, where $L(G)$ and $T(G)$ are the \emph{line graph} and the \emph{total graph} of $G$, respectively.
+We further investigate the relationship between the classical burning number and these parameters $b_L(G)$ and $b_T(G)$, and derive several interesting consequences.